MORNING AFTER PILL

-What is the Morning After Pill?
+What Is The Morning After Pill?

-Ella, another emergency contraception pill, is available by prescription only.
+Ella is another emergency contraception pill, available by prescription only.

-Nausea and vomiting
+- Nausea & vomiting

-Irregular and unpredictable menstrual periods
+- Irregular menstrual periods

-Cramping and abdominal pain
+- Cramping & abdominal pain